sidagarwal04/genai-workshops-apac/README.md

-# Welcome to GenAI Stack Workshops
+# Welcome to GenAI Stack Workshop